Zsolt Baranyai

 Zsolt Baranyai (June 23, 1948 in Budapest – April 6, 1978) was a Hungarian mathematician known for his work in combinatorics.

 He graduated from Fazekas High School where he was a classmate of László Lovász, Miklós Laczkovich, and Lajos Pósa.
 He studied mathematics at Eötvös Loránd University and went on to become a lecturer in the Analysis Department.
 He earned his Ph.D. in 1975 and was posthumously awarded the Candidate degree of the Hungarian Academy of Sciences in 1978.

-Baranyai is best known for his theorem on the decompositions of complete hypergraph, which solved a long-standing open problem.
+Baranyai is best known for his theorem on the decompositions of complete hypergraphs, which solved a long-standing open problem.
 In addition to his mathematical pursuits, Baranyai was also a professional musician who played the recorder.
 He died while touring Hungary with the Bakfark Consort in a car accident after a concert.